Consistency Training with Virtual Adversarial Discrete Perturbation: Experimental Results

 \subsection{Semi Supervised Text Classification}

 Table \ref{tab:ssl_results} shows the experimental results on topic classification datasets under SSL setup.
-Our method outperforms the baselines by up to 7.5 points from the BERT model finetuned with standard cross-entropy loss and 3.1 points from other methods utilizing the consistency regularization loss.
-The accuracy gained from the proposed method with or without iterative refinement stands out from the baselines, especially when the number of labeled samples is limited.
-The refinements further bring a moderate gain in the performance.
+Our method outperforms the baselines by up to 7.1 points from the BERT model finetuned with standard cross-entropy loss and 2.9 points from other methods utilizing the consistency regularization loss.
+The accuracy gained from the proposed method from the baselines, especially when the number of labeled samples is limited.
 However, since all the methods have already achieved high accuracy in the DBpedia, the difference among methods is not significant.

-Among the baselines, VAT~\citep{miyato2016adversarial,miyato2018virtual} with entropy minimization~\citep{grandvalet2005semi} performs reasonably well.
-The finding supports the claim that a transformation during consistency training should be done with regard to the training model~\citep{miyato2018virtual}.
-We further conduct an ablation study in~\textsection{\ref{sec:adv_search_analysis}} for the verification.
-However, as the number of labeled samples is limited, the local perturbation shows its limitation in strongly regularizing the model compared to our method.
-For the baseline VAT~\citep{miyato2018virtual}, we can inspect the improvements when applying the entropy minimization~\citep{grandvalet2005semi} loss, which justifies utilizing the sharpening operation for SSL since both operations are equivalent.
+Among the baselines, VAT~\citep{miyato2016adversarial,miyato2018virtual} performs reasonably well.
+The finding supports the claim that a transformation during consistency training should be done with regard to the training model.